GMC-DRL/MetaBox/README.md

     |     RL-PSO     |       RL_PSO_Agent        |            RL_PSO_Optimizer            |
     |     RLEPSO     |       RLEPSO_Agent        |            RLEPSO_Optimizer            |
     |    RL-HPSDE    |      RL_HPSDE_Agent       |           RL_HPSDE_Optimizer           |

+    `Corresponding Agent Class` name in the table above is the signature used to identify them in the shell command, `Corresponding Backbone Optimizer Class` name is to identify the corresponding optimizer.

     The file architecture should be liked this:

     ```